Nobel Peace Prize laureates call for fight against terrorism, Palestine solution

 "This prize is a powerful message against all types of extremism and terrorism.
 It is a message that we can all live together," he told Reuters outside Oslo City Hall, the peace award ceremony's venue.

-In neighboring Sweden, the Nobel Prize winners in literature, chemistry, physics, medicine and economics gathered in Stockholm to receive their prizes from the King of Sweden later in the day.
+In neighbouring Sweden, the Nobel Prize winners in literature, chemistry, physics, medicine and economics gathered in Stockholm to receive their prizes from the King of Sweden later in the day.

 Belarussian author Svetlana Alexievich won the literature prize for her portrayal of the harshness of life in the Soviet Union.